symfony/symfony-docs/doctrine/events.rst

 These are the **drawbacks and advantages** of each one:

-* Callbacks have better performance because they only apply to a single entity class, but you can't reuse the logic for different entities and they don't have access to :doc:`Symfony services </service_container>`;
+* Callbacks have better performance because they only apply to a single entity class, but you cannot reuse the logic for different entities and they don't have access to :doc:`Symfony services </service_container>`;
 * Lifecycle listeners and subscribers can reuse logic among different entities and can access Symfony services but their performance is worse because they